-This is important: your family are going to worry, believe me, and the only way to keep them smiling is to continually remind them what a great time you're having, and what a lousy rat race they're stuck in.
+This is important: your family are going to worry, even if you're a seasoned traveller, and the only way to keep them smiling is to stay in touch and continually remind them what a great (and safe) time you're having... even if this isn't strictly true.
 There are plenty of ways to do this:

 -